Muh-Sadik/RacketRhythm/README.md

 # RacketRhythm
-Elevating table tennis with a musical twist.
-Keep the rhythm alive with every hit in this dynamic gaming experience!​
+Introducing Racket Rhythm: an engaging table tennis experience where gameplay consistency is driven by music.
+Players maintain rallies to keep the music flowing, with each hit shaping the rhythm.
+Music tempo based on gameplay speed, creates a real-time system which offers a dynamic challenge for all skill levels.
+Experience the fusion of table tennis and rhythm in Racket Rhythm!